telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/local-data-editing.md

 # Implement Local Data Editing

-The example below demonstrates how to implement editing with local data by using custom functions for the dataSource transport operations.
-This functionality is needed because assigning non-default `id` value for the new items is required so that the item is accepted as existing by the dataSource and the new shapes are displayed by the diagram.
+The following example demonstrates how to implement the editing functionality with local data by using custom functions for the dataSource transport operations.

+You need this functionality because assigning a non-default `id` value for the new items is required in order for the item to be accepted as existing by the dataSource and the new shapes to be displayed by the Diagram.

 ###### Example